25 Types Of Famous Turkish Kebabs You Have To Try

 19. Kokoreç

 Again, you might not be up for this one, but it’s a very popular street food.
-It’s made from skewered lamb kebab or goat intestines wrapped around sweetbreads, seasoned with herbs and spices, then cooked on a charcoal grill.
+It’s made from skewered lamb kebab or goat intestines wrapped around sweetbreads, seasoned with herbs and spices, and then cooked on a charcoal grill.

 You’ll see this in all major towns and cities.